suelopoder/Reddit-top/README.md

 ### Data reload

 Data is stored by keys so when new data arrives old data is updated and new data is added to the list.
+We could improve the functionality by polling data on interval or subscribing to a live endpoint.